 When should I change the condom?

 Using a new condom after each ejaculation reduces the risk of STI transmission and pregnancy.
-When a penis becomes soft after ejaculation, semen can slip around the edges.This also makes it more likely that the condom will slip off during sex.
-So it helps to take it off soon after.
+When a penis becomes soft after ejaculation, semen can leak out of the condom.
+Reusing a condom also makes it more likely that to slip off during sex.
+So it helps to take it the condom off soon after ejaculation and put a new one on if you want to continue with other sexual activities.

 Oral to anal or vaginal sex

-Using a condom for oral sex can help prevent transmitting certain STIs that can be passed to or from a mouth or throat.
-Since infections can pass from the mouth to the genitals it’s a good idea to use a new condom for anal or vaginal sex.
+Using a condom for oral sex can help prevent transmitting STIs that can be passed to or from a mouth or throat.
+Since infections can pass from the mouth to the genitals it’s a good idea to use a new condom for anal or vaginal sex if you’ve just given or received oral sex.
 This also helps keep bacteria from spreading from one part of someone’s body (like the mouth) to another (like the vagina or anus).

 Anal to vaginal sex

 It can help to use a new condom when you switch between anal and vaginal sex (and vice versa).
-This will help protect against infections from bacteria, as well as STIs and pregnancy.
+The rectum has bacteria in it that can cause infections in the vagina.
+Changing condoms when going from vaginal to anal will also help keep the condom intact and effective.
 To stop bacteria spreading from fingering, you can use gloves and change them between anal and vaginal.

 What happens if the condom breaks or slips off?

-Condoms breaking can be scary, luckily there are things you can do to make this less likely!
-Using water or silicon-based lube, finding condoms that feel comfortable and leaving space at the tip of the condom can all help reduce the chance of a condom breaking.
+Condoms breaking can be scary, but luckily there are things you can do to make this less likely!
+Using water or silicon-based lube, finding condoms that aren’t too tight or loose, and leaving space at the tip of the condom can all help reduce the chance of a condom breaking.

-If a condom slips off during sex and you’re in pain or feel really uncomfortable, you can go to the hospital to have it removed by a doctor.
-If there’s no pain, you can try to remove it yourself using clean fingers by making a gentle sweeping motion from the back towards the front of the vagina or anus
+If a condom slips off inside you, you can try to remove it yourself using clean fingers by making a gentle sweeping motion from the back towards the front of the vagina or anus.
+If you can’t get it out on your own, then it’s a good idea to go to a doctor, hospital, or walk-in clinic and have them remove it.

 A condom breaking or slipping off increases the risk of STIs.
 Getting tested can help.
 Since some STIs don’t show up on tests right away, it’s recommended to get tested after 3 weeks, and then again after 3 months.
 If you’re having sex where pregnancy is possible, you can take the morning after pill to lower the chance of pregnancy.